-Jason Detko, Deputy Assistant Administrator for Procurement Office of Procurement NASA Headquarters Washington, DC 20546-0001 Telephone: 202-358-4483, Fax: 202-358-3082 Email: agency-procurementombudsman@nasa.gov
+Marvin Horne, Procurement Ombudsman Office of Procurement NASA Headquarters Washington, DC 20546-0001

+Telephone: 202-358-4483

+Email: nhq-dl-op-comp-advocate-vendor-engagement@mail.nasa.gov

 Offerors are advised that, in accordance with NFS 1852.215-84, the ombudsman does not participate in any way with the evaluation of complete proposal packages, the source selection process, or the adjudication of formal contract disputes.
 Therefore, before consulting with the ombudsman, Offerors must first address their concerns, issues, disagreements, and/or recommendations to the Contracting Officer for resolution.
 Offerors are further advised that the process set forth in this solicitation provision (and described at NFS 1852.215-84) does not augment their right to file a bid protest or otherwise toll or elongate the period in which to timely file such a protest.